jochenkrattenmacher/DTjulia/README.md

 ### genie.jl
 [Genie documentation](https://www.genieframework.com/)
 Genie is a web framework for Julia.
-It is
+In routes.jl the valid URIs are specified with the behaviour.
+The page controllers, that build the web content, are located under app/recources/<resourceName>/.
+In these folders there also can be views, that contain template html code.
+The input data should be placed under app/data/ and can be exchanged.

 ### stipple.jl
 [Stipple repo](https://github.com/GenieFramework/Stipple.jl)